bemebox/cs50-emojize/README.md

 ```

 ### Run
-To run the project, check that the emoji library is installed and run the python command
+To run the project, first check that the emoji library is installed, then run the python command.

-To install the emoji library, type the following command-line into the terminal
+To install the emoji library, write the following command-line into the terminal:
 ```
 $pip install emoji
 ```

-To run the program, type the command-line into the terminal:
+To run the program, write the command-line into the terminal:
 ```
 $python emojize.py
 ```